Hester van Eeghen: Life

 Hester van Eeghen was born in Amsterdam, the youngest of five children.
 Her family has been involved in the arts in The Netherlands in one way or another since the 17th century.
 She studied literature at the University of Amsterdam, and soon got involved with theatre, acting, and producing musicals.
 It was during that time she also started designing bags and working with leather.

 She learned the technical craft of leather construction by working with a suitcase designer who encouraged her to perfect the smallest details.
 She scraped together money to buy small pieces of leather, and created bags, one by one, which she sold in local street markets.
 With each bag she sold she would buy more leather, make more bags, and so on, until she finally was able to open her shop at 37 Hartenstraat.

 Work

 Her designs are for sale in over 150 museums and design stores over the world and are sold in several countries like Germany, the UK, Japan and the USA.
-She is regarded as one of the influential Dutch designers of the 20th century.
+She is regarded as one of the influential Dutch designers of the 20th century.Here work is listed in an inventory of Dutch Design in the 20th Century (Ton Lauwen 2003).

 Van Eeghen has designed collections for other brands such as Paco Rabanne, Marlboro Classics, Jaguar, Castelijn en Berens.